Roland Arter, Ph.D., MBA, MSME, PE

-Roland K. Arter joined the faculty of Summit College in 2003 as an Associate Professor of Mechanical Engineering Technology after many years in industry as a research engineer, project manager, marketing project manager and part-time instructor at Cleveland State.
-He is currently an Associate Professor and explores subjective learning decisions, pedagogy, and Q methodology in addition to new applications of mechanical engineering.
+Roland K. Arter joined the faculty of Summit College in 2003 as an Associate Professor of Mechanical Engineering Technology after many years in industry as a research engineer, project manager, marketing product manager and part-time instructor at Cleveland State.
+He is currently a Professor and explores subjective learning decisions, the interactions between curriculum and learning, and the introduction of new technology into the mechanical engineering technology program.

 - Applied Thermal Energy